Trainees must meet all the graduation requirements of their home department in addition to ITiMS requirements.

 Areas of Focus

-Each student’s training program will help them develop expertise in each of the following areas:
+Each student’s training program should help them develop expertise in each of the following areas:

 - Modeling simulation and dynamics.